nio-blocks/state/README.md

 Commands
 --------
 -   **current_state** (parameter: group): Gets the current state for a given group.
 Response is a dictionary with "state" and "group" keys.
-If 'group' is not specified then a list is returned with a dictionary for each group.
-If the specified group does not exist, then an empty dicitonary is returned.
+If `group` is not specified then a list is returned with a dictionary for each group.
+If the specified `group` does not exist, then an empty dicitonary is returned.

 Input
 -----

 ### getter (default)

 Any list of signals.
-Signal that _get_ a state and/or pass through the block.
+Signals that _get_ a state and/or pass through the block.

 ### setter